LaunchCodeEducation/liftoff/docs/_sources/modules/career/online-profiles.rst.txt

-on in our last class, a repo for LC101 examples I created while teaching that class, a repo for Unit 2 of LC101 which contains all the presentations I gave throughout the class, and finally a repo called gmail_example which is a small Flask project I created to show how to connect to Gmail’s API and to send emails from a web app!
+on in our last class, a repo for LC101 examples I created while teaching that class, a repo for Unit 2 of LC101 which contains all the presentations I gave throughout the class, and finally a repo called ``gmail_example`` which is a small Flask project I created to show how to connect to Gmail's API and to send emails from a web app!

 .. figure:: figures/github_pinned_repo.png
    :alt: GitHub Pinned Repositories
+   :width: 800px

    GitHub Pinned Repositories